-As we explained, not all of the interactions are expected to produce signals visible to the JUNO detectors (likewise, elastic scattering of the atom as a whole would not be expected to lead to a detectable signal).
-Nevertheless, these interactions will take place continually along the trajectory of the Particle, but only occasionally, such as in the case of a quasi-frontal collision with the nucleus, could there be enough light to be registered by the PMTs.
-In other words, we do not expect to see a continuous track, but rather only fragments of a track, with occasional flashes of light along the track.
+As we explained, not all of the interactions, which can take place simultaneously, can always produce signals visible to the JUNO detectors (likewise, elastic scattering off the atom as a whole would not be expected to lead to a detectable signal).
+Let us also emphasize that these interactions will take place continually along the trajectory of the Particle, but only occasionally, such as in the case of a quasi-frontal collision with the nucleus, could there be enough light to be registered by the PMTs.
+In other words, we do not expect to necessarily see a continuous track, but rather only fragments of a track, with occasional flashes of light along the track.
+The rate of occurrence of these flashes, and what can be seen or not, depends crucially on the properties of the scintillator, and on the sensitivity of the JUNO PMTs and the spectral range accessible to them (on neither of which we currently have sufficient information).

-While the qualitative picture is thus quite clear, we emphasize again that a precise calculation of the process still needs to be done.
-Furthermore, in the absence of such a detailed calculation the electric charge of the Particle cannot be deduced reliably.
-Furthermore, it is an open question whether there is any way to confirm that the particle carries spin $\frac{3}{2}$ , as predicted by (1).
+While the qualitative picture is thus clear, we emphasize again that a precise calculation of the process still needs to be done.
+In the absence of such a detailed calculation the electric charge of the Particle cannot be deduced reliably.
+Furthermore, it remains an open question whether there is any way to confirm that the particle carries spin $s=\frac{3}{2}$, as predicted by (1), via the gravitino's spin dependent coupling $\mathcal{L}{\text{int}}=q\bar{\psi}{\mu}\gamma^{\mu\nu\rho}A{\nu}\psi{\rho}$. to the electromagnetic potential.